gui2de/ppol768-spring23/Group Projects/README.md

-The `Group projects` folder contains, for each group, your group assignments submissions.
+The `Group Projects` folder contains, for each group, your group assignments submissions.

 # Group composition